FiloSamo/ORBSLAM3_CRAZYFLIE/README.md

 In order to perform the Visual Inertia Odometry with the Crazyflie, you have to setup the hardware correctly.
 You should follow the guide provided by bitcrazy to setup the drone and the AI deck firmaware https://www.bitcraze.io/documentation/tutorials/getting-started-with-aideck/

+After the drone setup, you **must** perform a calibration to obtain the intrinsic parameters of the camera and the imu and the homogeneus transformation between the camera frame and the imu frame.
+Then, you have to update the parameters inside the ORBSLAM3_CRAZYFLIE project.

+The parameters used by orb_slam3 are in the **camera_and_slam_settings.yaml** file inside the config folder of the orb_slam3 ros2 package (~/ORBSLAM3_CRAZYFLIE/ros_ws/src/orb_slam3/config/camera_and_slam_settings.yaml).

 Note: When we have implemented the project, the last release (2025.02) of the firmware didn't work properly (The image flow was blocked after some time), so we used the release 2024.10.2 .

 ## Usage